Where to Stay in Rome: A Local’s Ultimate Guide for First-Time Visitors

 Casa Martini

 Located a short walk from Ottaviano Metro Station, with the Vatican Museums and St. Peter’s Basilica nearby.
-Their rooms include air conditioning, free Wi‑Fi, minibars, soundproofing, and streaming services, and breakfast options including warm dishes that can cater to diverse dietary needs.
+Casa Martini’s rooms include air conditioning, free Wi‑Fi, minibars, soundproofing, and streaming services, and breakfast options including warm dishes that can cater to diverse dietary needs.
 This is perfect for travelers who want metro access and modern in‑room amenities near the Vatican.

 Trastevere